harrynguyen97/srar/README.md

 **SRAR v1.0**
 ------------------------------------------------------------------------
-*This is an encrypt/descrypt application using Huffman Coding Algorithm*
+*This is an compress/decompress application using Huffman Coding Algorithm*

 **Description:**
-*By using Huffman Coding Algorithm, the encrypted file will contain the header (which can be used for decryption) and the actual encrypted data.
-This application will export 2 files: 1 contains the header, and the other contains the encrypted data.
-Hackers will have to have both 2 files for decrypting your data.
-So of course, as long as you carefully seperate 2 files, your data is encrypted safely (at least I think).*
+*The compressed file will be devided into 2 files: 1 header and 1 actual compressed content.
+You should join them when decompressing*

 * **Installation:**